Steven Haggerty

 Hi [First Name],

-Thank you for your time, and all the best in [mention something specific about their role or business].
+Thanks for your time, and best of luck with [something specific about their role or company].

 Best Practices for Sending Follow-Up Emails